 You’ve heard of canine pepper sprays.
 But how effective are they really at deterring attack from an aggressive dog?

-Sometimes, the one thing that stands between you and a very angry dog is a can of pepper spray.
+Sometimes, the one thing that stands between you and a very angry dog is a can of pepper spray, also known as dog spray.
 Dogs are generally docile creatures, easy to tame and train.
-But there are certain circumstances when dogs can be dangerous, particularly if they are aggressive or feral.
+But there are certain circumstances, like when animals exhibit aggression, that can lead to dangerous dog attacks.

 They can be a threat if they are trained as a watchdog and you somehow strayed into their territory.
 To a dog, it’s simply trying to defend itself from what it considers a threat; to you, it’s a reason to be worried.
-This is why you might want to consider using canine pepper spray to protect yourself and keep the dog from attacking.
+This is why you might want to consider using a canine pepper spray, which can easily fit in your pocket or purse, to protect yourself and keep the dog from attacking.

 The effect, while immediate, is only temporary.
-It can distract even a very aggressive dog for several minutes, giving you sufficient time to run away.
+It can distract even a very aggressive dog for several minutes, giving you sufficient time to escape potential attacks.

 The very first thing to consider when purchasing canine pepper spray is the formulation.
 Be careful with what the spray contains.
 Look for the ingredient Oleoresin capsicum on the bottle or canister and check for other chemicals that may be included.
 Remember that your intention is to stop, prevent, or discourage an attacking animal from physically harming you, not to cause permanent or lethal harm.